 Worthington Windsurfing Regatta & Music Festival -- The best windsurfing and musical in the midwest!
-We've reserved a spot for you on the beautiful shores of Lake okabena in Worthington, along Sailboard Beach, as we invite you to enjoy the 18th year of the Worthington Windsurfing Regatta & Music Festival.
+We've reserved a spot for you on the beautiful shores of Lake okabena in Worthington, along Sailboard Beach, as we invite you to enjoy another year of the Worthington Windsurfing Regatta & Music Festival.

 If you enjoy windsurfing and/or music, this event is a cannot-miss annual item on your calendar.
 Each year, the Regatta strives to promote the windsurfing industry, racing and recreational sailing on for national and international participants.
 Of course, the Music Festival is for people to enjoy music.
 The festival is free to the public.
 All operating revenue comes from sponsors, registrations, food vendor fees and beverage sales, so remember to celebrate - and shop - local!